-This tutorial covers every LCEL chain pattern: sequential, parallel, router, custom runnables, and the @chain decorator.
+In this tutorial, we will learn every LCEL chain pattern: sequential, parallel, router, custom runnables, and the @chain decorator.

 Prerequisites: LangChain, langchain-ollama, and python-dotenv installed.
 Ollama running locally with qwen3 pulled.
 See the Prompt Templates guide.

 LCEL chains work on a single principle: runnables pass output forward.
 The .invoke() return value of one runnable becomes the input of the next.
+If we hold on to this one sentence, every pattern in this lesson will make sense.

-- Sequential Chain — steps run one after another in a linear pipeline
+- Sequential Chain: steps run one after another in a linear pipeline

-- Router Chain — output of a first step decides which sub-chain handles the next step
+- Router Chain: output of a first step decides which sub-chain handles the next step

-- Chaining Runnables — one chain's string output feeds into another chain's prompt variable
+- Chaining Runnables: one chain's string output feeds into another chain's prompt variable

 RunnableLambdaor@chain